FDio/csit/docs/cpta/methodology/index.rst

 Dashboard tables list a summary of per test-case VPP MRR performance trend and trend compliance metrics and detected number of anomalies.

-Separate tables are generated for tested VPP worker-thread-core combinations (1t1c, 2t2c, 4t4c).
-Test case names are linked to respective trending graphs for ease of navigation thru the test data.
+Separate tables are generated for each tested number of physical cores for VPP workers (1c, 2c, 4c).
+Test case names are linked to respective trending graphs for ease of navigation through the test data.

 Trendline Graphs
 ````````````````

-Trendline graphs show per test case measured MRR throughput values with
+Trendline graphs show measured per run averages of MRR throughput,
-associated gruop averages.
+group average values, and detected anomalies.
 The graphs are constructed as follows:

 - X-axis represents performance trend job build Id (csit-vpp-perf-mrr-
   daily-master-build).
-- Y-axis represents MRR throughput in Mpps.
+- Y-axis represents average MRR throughput in Mpps.
 - Markers to indicate anomaly classification:

   - Regression - red circle.
   - Progression - green circle.

-- The line shows average of each group.
+- The line shows average throughput of each group.

 In addition the graphs show dynamic labels while hovering over graph
 data points, representing (trend job build Id, MRR value) and the actual